RxSwiftCommunity/RxReduce/README.md

 RxReduce relies on:

 - SwiftLint for static code analysis ([Github SwiftLint](https://github.com/realm/SwiftLint))
-- RxSwift to expose State and Actions as Observables the your app and the Store can react to ([Github RxSwift](https://github.com/ReactiveX/RxSwift))
+- RxSwift to expose State and Actions as Observables your app and the Store can react to ([Github RxSwift](https://github.com/ReactiveX/RxSwift))
 - Reusable in the Demo App to ease the storyboard cutting into atomic ViewControllers ([Github Reusable](https://github.com/AliSoftware/Reusable))